 To encourage anyone to report any violations of our Code of Conduct, Vendor Code of Conduct, applicable laws or any unethical behaviour, including forced labour or child labour, we have established dedicated whistleblower communication channels.
-At their discretion, employees, vendors, workers and other stakeholders may call Dollarama's confidential Ethics and Compliance Hotline available 24/7 at (833) 945-1568, operated by NAVEX, an independent and secure reporting service, or submit confidential complaints online at dollarama.ethicspoint.com or directly to the Corporation by emailing ethics@dollarama.com.
+At their discretion, employees, vendors, workers and other stakeholders may call Dollarama's confidential Ethics and Compliance Hotline available 24/7 in more than 150 languages at (833) 945-1568, operated by NAVEX, an independent and secure reporting service, or submit confidential complaints online at dollarama.ethicspoint.com or directly to the Corporation by emailing ethics@dollarama.com.